bvkrauth/bvkrauth.github.io/_publications/esd.md

 date: 2014-06-01
 venue: 'Canadian Public Policy'
 paperurl: 'https://doi.org/10.3138/cpp.2012-093'
-citation: 'Battisti, Michele, Jane Friesen and Brian Krauth (2014). &quot;English as a Second Dialect Policy and Achievement of Aboriginal Students in British Columbia.&quot; <i>Canadian Public Policy</i>.
+citation: 'Battisti, Michele, Jane Friesen and Brian Krauth (2014). &quot;English as a Second Dialect policy and achievement of Aboriginal Students in British Columbia.&quot; <i>Canadian Public Policy</i>.
 40(2).'
 ---
 Since the 1980s, the BC Ministry of Education has offered funding to support the language development of students who speak non-standard dialects of English.
 In practice, the